Table of content

 - Frequently Asked Questions

-When it’s time to replace your FreeStyle Libre 3 Plus sensor, it’s important to remove it safely and correctly.
+When it’s time to replace your FreeStyle Libre 3+ sensor, it’s important to remove it safely and correctly.
 Doing so protects your skin and helps ensure accurate readings from your next sensor.
 Removing the sensor without proper technique can lead to skin irritation, adhesive residue, or even accidental sensor damage.
 That’s why following expert-backed guidance is key.

 At CGM Monitors, our information is reviewed by diabetes care professionals and based on manufacturer guidelines from Abbott, ensuring safety and reliability.
 We’ll walk you step-by-step through the right way to remove your Libre 3 Plus sensor and share proven tips to handle common issues like sticky adhesive or sensitive skin.